lakshmitv-netizen/Forecasting-grid/usability-testing-plan.md

 ---

+### **Task 5c: Mass Update Feature**
+**Task:** "You've selected multiple cells.
+Now you want to update all of them at once - maybe increase them all by 10% or set them all to a specific value.
+How would you do that?"

+**What to Observe:**
+- [ ] How do they try to update multiple cells?
+- [ ] Do they discover the Cell Details & Updates panel?
+- [ ] Do they find the Multi-cell tab?
+- [ ] Do they discover the mass update form?
+- [ ] Can they understand the update rules (Increase, Decrease, Set to, Multiply by, Divide by)?
+- [ ] Do they try percentage vs absolute values?
+- [ ] Can they add a bulk adjustment note?
+- [ ] What happens when they click Update?
+- [ ] Do all selected cells update correctly?
+- [ ] Do they see impacted cells update as well?
+- [ ] Do they notice the context menu "Mass Update" option?

+**Success Criteria:** User discovers and successfully uses mass update functionality

+---

 ### **Task 6: Understanding Changes**
 **Task:** "After you change a value, look around the grid.
 What else changed?
 Why do you think that happened?"